Loewner chains with quasiconformal extensions: an approximation approach: Introduction

 \

 \no \textbf{Acknowledgement}: The author would like to express his deepest gratitude to Professor Oliver Roth and Doctor Sebastian Schlei{\ss}inger for their fruitful discussions and suggestions on this paper.
+The author is deeply grateful to Professor Pavel Gumenyuk who gave him continuous encouragement and valuable advice.
+He would also like to thank the anonymous referee for thorough reading of the manuscript and helpful comments.
 Part of this work was done while the author was a guest researcher at the University of W\"urzburg.